-The execution of above output gives the following resultant –
+The execution of the above output gives the following resultant –

 Keras Applications Model

-The architecture of models of Keras applications are completely compatible with CNTK, Theano, and Tensorflow backends.
+The architecture of models of Keras applications is completely compatible with CNTK, Theano, and Tensorflow backends.
 The below list includes the models available in Keras applications –

-The top accuracy stands for the image validation performance of the model for the dataset while time per step inference stands for the 10 repetitions and 30 batches average.
-For CPU, 92 core IBPB with AMD EPYC CPU processor having a total ram of 1.7 T with 32 as the size of batch and Tesla A100 GPU.
+The top accuracy stands for the image validation performance of the model for the dataset, while time per step inference stands for the 10 repetitions and 30 batches average.
+For CPU, 92 core IBPB with AMD EPYC CPU processor has a total ram of 1.7 T with 32 as the batch size and Tesla A100 GPU.

-We can simply load any of the required model of Keras applications by importing the Keras and the model that is required from Keras. applications.
-The next step is to instantiate the architecture of the model by considering the weights of the image.
-If you need any architecture of model to instantiate, we can simply set the value of weights of model to none.
+We can load any Keras application models by importing the Keras and the required model from Keras.applications.
+The next step is to instantiate the model’s architecture by considering the weights of the image.
+If you need any architecture of the model to instantiate, we can set the value of the model’s weights to none.

-Let us consider a sample code snippet for importing the VGG16 model of keras application which looks like below –
+Let us consider a sample code snippet for importing the VGG16 model of the Keras application, which looks like the below –